thkimKETI/lane-traffic-depth-tensorrt/README.md

 ## 🙏 Acknowledgments

-This research was financially supported by the Ministry of Trade, Industry and Energy (MOTIE) and the Korea Institute of Advancement of Technology (KIAT) through the International Cooperative R&D Program [P0019782, Embedded AI Based Fully Autonomous Driving Software and MaaS Technology Develop
+This research was financially supported by the Ministry of Trade, Industry and Energy (MOTIE) and the Korea Institute of Advancement of Technology (KIAT) through the International Cooperative R&D Program [P0019782, Embedded AI Based Fully Autonomous Driving Software and MaaS Technology Development].